Quick Answer: Should I Give Sponge Bath for Fever?

 - Is uncomfortable and distressing for the child

-Timing: Give Calpol, wait 30 minutes, then start sponging.
-This allows medicine to start working.
+Timing: Give the due dose of medicine, wait about 30 minutes, then sponge if needed.
+This lets the medicine start working.

 Common Mistakes to Avoid